truestamp/observable-entropy/README.md

 One of the most interesting aspects of this system is the ability for anyone to submit their own random entropy right up to the point when entropy is collected.
-Any user, with a simple post request, can submit one or more 32 byte hex strings (64 characters) to a list of user provided entropy.
+Any user, with a simple `POST` request, can append one or more 32 byte hex strings (64 characters) to a list of user provided entropy.
 This list will be stored in the `user-entropy.json` file when it is collected and will contain each of the random values submitted for this run.

-At the end of each entropy collection run, the list will be automatically emptied of all values and you can feel free to submit again.
+Each entry submitted will auto-expire at a random time interval between 10 and 60 minutes and may be included in multiple collection runs.

+To assuage concerns about user-provided entropy being used to 'game' the system and achieve a specific outcome (likely impossible, unless SHA-256 is broken) there is a system in place to mitigate this.
+Each entry is assigned a [ULID](https://github.com/ulid/spec) which is used as a storage key.
+When you submit an entropy hash it is concatenated with that ULID and the random expiration time value and hashed with SHA-256.
+This hash is then also added to the list of entropy entries.
+So this means that every hash submitted is accompanied by a new hash of a millisecond accurate timestamp and a cryptographically random 128 bit value.
+This mixes in completely unpredictable values which counters any attempt to guide the output entropy hash.

 This capability was used when the `Genesis` commit was made for this repository.
 The user provided entropy fields were seeded with the current value of the